TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 exists which should be identical.
 Therefore the individual validators for ``$password`` respectively ``$passwordConfirmation`` can not help, because they have no access to each other.
-You need a option to validate a domain object *as a whole*.
+You need an option to validate a domain object *as a whole*.

 For this you can implement an own validator class for every object